Rexford Tugwell: Roosevelt administration

 In April 1935 Tugwell and Roosevelt created the Resettlement Administration (RA), a unit of the Federal Emergency Relief Administration.
 Directed by Tugwell, the RA sought to create healthy communities for the rural unemployed by relocating them to new communities for access to urban opportunities.
 Some of the RA's activities dealt with land conservation and rural aid, but the construction of new suburban satellite cities was the most prominent.
 In her book, The Death and Life of Great American Cities, the author Jane Jacobs critically quotes Tugwell on the program: "My idea is to go just outside centers of population, pick up cheap land, build a whole community and entice people into it.
 Then go back into the cities and tear down whole slums and make parks of them."
 She believed that he underestimated the strengths of complex urban communities and caused too much social displacement in "tearing down" neighborhoods that might have been renovated.
 This resulted in greater damage to inner city neighborhoods.

 Tugwell and President Roosevelt inspecting the construction progress at the Greenbelt, Maryland town site, in February 1937.

 The RA completed three "Greenbelt" towns before the United States Court of Appeals for the District of Columbia Circuit found the program unconstitutional in Franklin Township v.
 Tugwell.
 It ruled that housing construction was a state power, and the RA was an illegal delegation of the Federal Emergency Relief Administration's power.

 Tugwell had previously been denounced as "Rex the Red".
 The RA's suburban resettlement program earned him condemnation as Communist and un-American because of its social planning aspects.
-Historians agree he was at all times a loyal American and was never affiliated in any way with the Communist Party.
+Historians agree that he did not share a Communist affiliation or intelligence ties.